petegee/PMS2/Plans/NewFuselage/Details.md

 * Built in correct incidence with correctly mated tail and wing mounts - easier construction
 * Bigger fin for more yaw stability and easier install of tail servo

+HUGE thanks to Phil Brace who has done the CAD work for the new fuselage.

 ## General Dimensions
 * length: 1200mm